by Richard McPartland

 Have you ever considered a career in construction?
 The construction industry is one of the UK's biggest and most diverse employers - in fact, around one in ten jobs is in or related to the construction sector - that's around 2.5 million people currently in construction-related roles.

-This week as A-level results are announced we thought it would be an opportune time to explore the wide variety of construction-related jobs and signpost a range of career planning resources.
+Here we explore the wide variety of construction-related jobs and signpost a range of career planning resources.

 What is construction?

 Construction refers to the designing, building and maintaining of the 'built' environment.
 Whether thinking about your house or a huge skyscraper, a football stadium or a bridge, all will have been designed and built by construction professionals either as a 'new build' or renovation/ refurbishment project.
 Construction professionals are required to ensure that projects are aesthetically pleasing, safe, secure, sustainable and are brought in on time and on budget.

 The construction industry contains a range of sole-traders as well as companies both large and small - many targeting particular markets, such as healthcare, others working more broadly across many sectors.
 These companies offer a wide range of job roles.